aprilemorales/slider-nav/README.md

 This was all completed with HTML, CSS and JavaScript.
 There were no use of libraries so this is all vanilla versions of CSS and JavaScript.

 I first set up a basic HTML file for the structure of the nav and it's elements.
 Then I created my JavaScript file so I could first pull in the nav items from the JSON object / file.
-After iterating through, accessing the items in the JSON object and the creating elements for the items I then styled everything.
+After iterating through, accessing the items in the JSON object and then creating elements for the items I then finally styled everything.

 A tutorial was used to help with the sliding underline for the nav.
 I stumbled upon this tutotrial when looking into a CSS and JavaScript solution or something to point me in the right direction.
+This was after hitting a dead end with the pure CSS plan.
 Notes giving credit to the author and the link to the tutoral can be found in nav-bar.js file.

 Adding credit here for good measure as well: